snowyu/resource-file.js/README.md

 Add a configuration data to a resource [file object][AdvanceFile].

+The resource could be a folder or a file.
 Each resource could have many custom attributes.
-These attributes may come from a [front-matter](http://jekyllrb.com/docs/frontmatter/) block in the same file, or as a separate configuration file exists with the same basename.
+These attributes may come from a [front-matter](http://jekyllrb.com/docs/frontmatter/) block in the same text file, or as a separate configuration file exists with the same basename.

 The priority is the front-matter > configuration file if they are both exist.